tim6808/iOS9_Connect_to_postgresql/README.md

 7.Make sure test it on the device.

 #What's in there?
-In "ViewController" there is a function call "mainConn" it main function is send data to C API function "mainConn" which in the "testPostgreSqlAPI_h"
+In "ViewController" there is a function call "mainConn" it main function is send data to C API function "mainConn" which in the "testPostgreSqlAPI_h".

 "testPostgreSqlAPI_h" is base on this http://goo.gl/u2XRQj and https://goo.gl/hQiwnb tutorial.
 In "testPostgreSqlAPI_h" to connect to the PGSQL you will need to use